jreisinger/docs/data/notes/mngt/sre.md

 ## SRE approach

 * invented by Google (planet-scale products)
-* hire software engineers to run products
+* hire software engineers to run products i.e. to do operations
 * they create systems that do the work otherwise done by sysadmins

 Advantages